 You can easily find a chart or calculator that will help you determine your BAC level.
 However, these charts are only estimates — they do not consider what you’ve had to drink, your weight, sex, or any medications you may be on that could influence your BAC.
 Sometimes people use these calculators to try to figure out if they can legally drive, but you shouldn’t be relying on a BAC calculator estimate in these situations to determine if you are within the legal limit of alcohol to drive.
 The only way to get sober is to allow your body time to metabolize the alcohol, so these common tricks people try to sober up won’t work.

 Believing You’re Sober is Not Enough

 Some people have a high tolerance for alcohol, or build up a resistance.
-These people frequently feel sober even when they’re over the legal limit.
+These people frequently feel sober even when they’re over the alcohol legal limit.
 Regardless of how sober you feel, If you drink and drive, you can put your life, and the lives of others, in danger.

 Preventing Drunk Driving with an Ignition Interlock Device

 Ignition interlock devices (IIDs) are the most effective method for preventing drunk driving.
 Mothers Against Drunk Driving reports that IIDs have prevented more than 3 million attempts to start a vehicle while a person was intoxicated.
 And the California Department of Motor Vehicles reports a 74 percent reduction in repeat driving offenses when an IID is installed in a vehicle.